 Generally, the UPS battery requires no regular maintenance.
 But this may vary depending on manufacturers.
 Hence you have to check the same with them.
 Usually, if the battery fails, then the only option is to replace it with a new one.
 Do not do it alone; take the help of a professional technician.

 Charging and discharging

-Before beginning the operation, it is advisable to charge the UPS for a period of twenty-four hours (or the duration mention in the instruction booklet).
+Before beginning the operation, it is advisable to charge the UPS for a period of twenty-four hours (or the duration mentioned in the instruction booklet).
 Keeping your UPS in the discharged mode for a long time is not good for its operational efficiency.
 So, try not to keep it so.

-Closely following the above-listed points ensure the operational efficiency of your UPS.
+Closely following the above-listed points ensures the operational efficiency of your UPS.
 Now let us move on to the safety precautions that you have to be aware of while using a UPS.
 Knowing the same beforehand saves you from regret afterward!